ahmedsalah-pr/ahmedsalah-pr/README.md

 ### 🛠️ What I'm Working On

-- Improving my Python and Math for AI
+- Improving my Python, Math, and SQL for AI
 - Implementing ML & DL algorithms from scratch
 - Exploring Generative AI and Large Language Models
 - Learning deployment with FastAPI & Streamlit
+- Building multiple projects on real-world datasets
+- Developed a **Smart Home project** integrating AI and IoT

 ---